Omicron jitters support safe-haven euro zone debt markets | Business

 "An underlying safety bid due to Omicron uncertainty ahead of the Christmas period probably helped and looks set to stay," said Commerzbank rates strategist Rainer Guntermann.
 Still, market moves and trading ranges were thin, with liquidity in bond markets dwindling in the final two weeks of the year.

-Germany's 10-year Bund yield dipped to its lowest level in almost two weeks on Monday, with demand for safe-haven assets firm as surging Omicron cases triggered tighter curbs in Europe.
+Germany's 10-year Bund yield dipped on Monday to its lowest level in almost two weeks, with demand for safe-haven assets firm as surging Omicron cases triggered tighter curbs in Europe.
 The Netherlands went into lockdown on Sunday and the possibility of more COVID-19 restrictions being imposed ahead of the Christmas and New Year holidays loomed over several European countries as the Omicron variant spreads rapidly.

 Yields on German 10-year bonds, regarded as one of the safest assets in the world, dipped to -0.402%, the lowest level since Dec.
 8. They flirted with their lowest levels since August.
 "An underlying safety bid due to Omicron uncertainty ahead of the Christmas period probably helped and looks set to stay," said Commerzbank rates strategist Rainer Guntermann.

 Monday's moves in European bond markets appeared relatively modest given sharper falls in stock markets.
-The pan-European STOXX 600 was down 2.2%, falling to its lowest in more than two weeks, as investors fretted that tighter pandemic curbs would hurt the economic growth outlook.
+The pan-European STOXX 600 was down 1.5%, after falling to its lowest in more than two weeks, as investors fretted that tighter pandemic curbs would hurt the economic growth outlook.

 "Clearly from the hawkish end of the spectrum there is a reasonable amount of dissent at the ECB but that's not very unusual for recent times," said Rabobank senior rates strategist Lyn Graham-Taylor.
 Germany's new government has meanwhile picked Joachim Nagel, a career central banker with ties to the ruling Social Democratic party, as the next Bundesbank chief.